Student unionism in the United Kingdom: Scotland

 All students are eligible to elect members to the Student Representative Council unless they opt-out under the Education Act 1994, and the president of the SRC is often a member of the university court, the governing body of a Scottish ancient.
 Where separate students' unions still exist (for example at the University of Glasgow), they operate as private members' clubs.
 At other universities, the SRC and the former union or unions have been combined into a single students' association.

 Northern Ireland

 In Northern Ireland, students' unions operate in a similar way to those in Great Britain, except that they cannot exclusively be members of NUS.
-At the height of the Troubles in 1972, a bilateral agreement between the National Union of Students UK and the Union of Students in Ireland, decided that all student unions within Northern Ireland would hold membership of both organisations, through a new group called NUS-USI.
+At the height of the Troubles in 1972, a bilateral agreement between the National Union of Students UK and Aontas na Mac Léinn in Éirinn, decided that all student unions within Northern Ireland would hold membership of both organisations, through a new group called NUS-USI.
 The move was an attempt to promote student unity despite the sectarian divide and the arrangement is still in place.